 Energy Boosting Superfood – Taking the sting out of nettles

-When I changed the site in early 2011 there were a whole lot of posts that disappeared into the ether.
+When I changed the site in 2021 there were a whole lot of posts that disappeared into the ether.
 I have dusted them off and am re-posting them here.
 No way this post on nettles be left lost, right?

 I thought I would start with my favourites so I made Nettle the herb of the month for March.

 Stinging Nettle – Urtica dioica – In many places the stinging nettle is an unwanted weed and it is rather an invasive, vigorously growing plant in the garden.
 It does not require cultivation as it grows freely in the wild.
 Nettles like moist, nitrogen rich soil and if cut back before flowering will sprout a second crop of young leaves.

 Leaves, stems and roots are all used.
 The leaves and stems are used fresh or dried for medicinal purposes but you really only want to use fresh for cooking.
 A decoction of the roots (fresh or dried) make an excellent hair tonic.